luciotorelli/minding-paws/README.md

 ### Font

-The "Handlee" Google Font was selected for its handwritten and playful appearance, adding a personal and friendly touch to the website's design.
+The "Handlee" Google Font was selected for its handwritten and playful appearance, adding a personal and friendly touch to platform logo.

 ## Features